Michael-Sebero/Media-Tools/README.md

 This script organizes media based off their resolution.

 ## View Metadata
-The script `view-metadata` displays metadata associated with media files.
+This script displays metadata associated with media files.